ronmegini/cynerio-training/EKS/README.md

 - Route table shell be configured for egress network via the Internet Gateway.
 - Network rules should be configured - By security group for the VMs, and by NACL for the entire subnet.
 - DNS service with AWS Route 53.
 The records inside the VPC are configured with a private hosted zone, while the public records are configured in the public record zone.
+- Multiple subnets can be attached to EKS (for example in case addresses are over)

 **Notes:**
 - Similar to `oc get co`, kubernetes expose `kubectl get cs` to tget the control plane compenents statuses.